Homeschooling pros and cons: Perfect Kids?

-Common reasons include issues with individual schools, or maybe you have political or religious reasons.
+Common homeschool pros and cons include issues with individual schools, or maybe you have political or religious reasons.
 Perhaps you have academic concerns, or maybe there are health issues to manage.
 The underlying desire, however, must be the same, no matter what the trigger is.

 You have to WANT to homeschool.

-However, the trigger reasons you have for homeschooling may help determine your philosophy and approach.
+However, the trigger you have for homeschooling may help determine your philosophy and approach.

 Those then help you pick methods and curriculum, which in turn will determine your schedule and plans for your homeschool.